ng-/ng.data/readme.md

-# ng.data: simple getter/setter for data persistence
+# ng.data: getter/setter for data persistence
 ng.data aims to make it dead simple to persist data

 ## API